-When you have the opportunity to go on a trip or “get away” for a long weekend, where are your favorite places to visit?
-My first thought had always been to hop on a plane and travel to a place as far away as possible, thinking that distance would make me feel more relaxed and that I was taking a true vacation.
-While I still love traveling and exploring the world, I have also discovered the joy of “escaping” in my own backyard by discovering charming small towns to spend time in and explore!
+Growing up, the idea of “getting away” did not involve visiting a small town.
+My first thought had always been to hop on a plane and travel to a place as far away as possible, thinking that distance would make me feel like I was truly on vacation.
+While I still love traveling and exploring the world, I have also discovered the joy of “escaping” into my own backyard and discovering charming small towns to explore!

 Discovering small towns has been one of our favorite things to do together.
 Whenever we have a long weekend or an opportunity to go on a short trip, we pull up a map and start researching places in driving distance.
 We have been to smaller towns that were highly recommended on lists that we found through searching “the best small towns to visit in the United States.”
 We have also visited towns that we have chosen simply by looking at pictures that caught our attention and peaked our curiosity.